tinacms/tina.io/content/docs/advanced/configuring-field-plugin.md

 ---
-title: Extending Tina
+title: Configuring a field
-id: '/docs/features/extending-tina'
+id: '/docs/advanced/configuring-field-plugin'
-next: '/docs/tina-cloud'
+next: '/docs/advanced/extending-field-plugin'
 ---

-TinaCMS exposes some hooks that make it easy to extend.
-Most of these hooks exist on the `<TinaCMS>` container

-## Using a custom field plugin

 When we add a field to our Tina schema, this field will be editable through a field plugin in the sidebar.
 The type of field plugin will change depending on properties like `type`, `isBody`, `list`, `options`, etc.